 Recently issued accounting standards: In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The core principle for lessee accounting covered in ASU 2016-02 is that a lessee should recognize the assets and liabilities that arise from leases.
 The main resulting change in this update will require lessees to recognize lease assets and lease liabilities on the balance sheet for those leases classified as operating leases under previous GAAP.
 Lessor accounting will remain largely unchanged from previous GAAP.
-Amendments in this update were effective for annual reporting periods beginning after December 15, 2019 for nonpublic entities (See ASU 2019-10 below).
-Early adoption is permitted.
+See ASUs 2019-10 and 2020-05 below.
 In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, which provide entities with an additional (and optional) transition method to adopt the new leases standard.
-Under this new transition method, an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+Under this new method, an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 Consequently, an entity's reporting for the comparative periods presented in the financial statements in which it adopts the new leases standard will continue to be in accordance with current GAAP (Topic 840, Leases).